 Note 1.
-BSC will only maintain MSDS's and an inventory list for BSC employees.
+BSC will only maintain SDS's and an inventory list for BSC employees.
 BSC does not need to assume this risk for the subcontractors.

 Note 2: Most chemicals coming to BSC jobsites are labeled.
 However, when a chemical is transferred from a labeled container or package to unlabeled container or is "loose" it must remain under the immediate control of the employee with knowledge of the chemical.
-This is rarely a problem except when painters us a bucket for a solvent such as acetone, lacquer thinner or mineral spirits.
+This is rarely a problem except when painters use a bucket for a solvent such as acetone, lacquer thinner or mineral spirits.

 Note 3.
-Subcontractors need to keep their own program especially their own MSDS sheets where their employees meet i.e., tool box, foreman's pick-up, subcontractor's office trailer.
-If subs send BSC MSDS's they need to be turned over to the subcontractor's field management.
+Subcontractors need to keep their own program, especially their own SDS sheets where their employees meet i.e., toolbox, foreman's pick-up, subcontractor's office trailer.
+If subs send BSC SDS's the need to be turned over to the subcontractor's field management.

-Bradbury Stamm Construction - Safety Directive Safety Directive # 017-03 Original Issue Date: 02/11/2003 Rev
+Bradbury Stamm Construction - Safety Directive Safety Directive # 017-04 Original Issue Date: 02/11/2003 Rev